OmarCloud20/CDKTF-Tutorial/README.md

 pip3 install pipenv
 ```

-If you receive a `WARNING` stating pipenv is not installed on PATH, see below image, then run the below command to add it to the path:
+>Note: if you receive a `WARNING` stating `pipenv` is not installed on `PATH` as shown on the below image, run the below command to add it to the path:

 ```
 export PATH="the-path-mentioned-in-the-warning:$PATH"